The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 No. No, I don’t get out much.
 But more to the point I study genre to understand what makes the underpinnings of the story.

-Romance novel heroines are a certain age, have a specific “history,” and are pretty—but doesn’t know they are pretty.
+Romance novel heroines are a certain age, have a specific “history,” and are pretty—but they never know they are pretty.
 The romantic interest is older, more “experienced,” with a mysterious—but not too mysterious—past.
 Obvs, Charlotte Bronté didn’t get that memo.

 If I sound critical, it is analysis more than judgment.
 I’ve read books in just about every genre.
 So, as you would suspect, 99% of those books have a genre-specific blueprint.
 The blueprint serves both the author, (how-to guide) and the reader, (what to expect).